andrewnoonan2004/cs-007/Midterm-notes.md

 ```

 ***Equivalent***

 ### Explanation of Code pair three:
 This tricked me, because I falsely saw that i=9 and  believed that it was being used in the output, but it is actually only being used as the control variable.

+## Small things to remember:
+* local variables that were declared in a different method cannot be accessed in another method